mspp-data-studio-2021/aptitude-analysis/README.md

 # gorman-earlyjobskills-analysis
 Data Studio Project - June / July 2021

 - Q: What is the relationship between early life aptitude and later life labor market outcomes?

+Using data from the National Longitudinal Survey of Youth 1979 (NLSY79), I examine how indicators of aptitude, self-esteem, and sense of control during respondents' late adolescence and early adulthood translate into later life labor market outcomes.

 # Folders
 - code: Code documentation